You can’t have a true period while pregnant, but light, period-like bleeding can happen in early pregnancy.

 What role does ovulation play in conception?

 Ovulation is crucial in determining fertility and understanding whether one could conceive during their period.
-Typically, ovulation occurs about 14 days before the next expected period in a standard 28-day cycle.
+Typically, ovulation occurs about 14 days before the next expected period in a standard 28-day cycle, though that timing varies from cycle to cycle.

 The fertile window spans from five days before ovulation until the day of ovulation itself—this timeframe presents the highest chances for conception.
 If someone has irregular cycles or late ovulation due to stress or lifestyle changes, it complicates matters regarding potential pregnancy during menstruation.